-Members of the passed a resolution on October 31 to proceed with the inquiry against President Donald Trump.
+Members of the US House of Representatives passed a resolution on October 31 to proceed with the impeachment inquiry against President Donald Trump.
 The resolution sets out the rules and procedures for the next stage of the Democratic-led impeachment inquiry.

 Details of the vote